mindspore-ai/mindspore/model_zoo/utils/hccl_tools/README.md

 # description

-mindspore distributed training launch helper utilty that will generate hccl config file.
+MindSpore distributed training launch helper utilty that will generate hccl config file.

 # use